An Administration of Medication policy has been in existence in the school since 2005.

 In the event of pupils coming in contact with the offending food the following procedure will apply:

-- Administer antihistamine if required.
+1. Administer prescribed antihistamine if required.
 It is important that the pupil will be kept calm to allow him to breathe calmly.
 If possible the child needs to drink as much water as possible.

 Indicators of shock